 I have a confession to make.

 I didn’t just wake up one day with an insatiable desire to review Metal Fighter Miku.
 I was actually working on a review of Hidamari Sketch, for which I’d recently bought the “Perfect” collection.
 I enjoyed the show’s first two seasons, but then I arrived at season 3 out of 4, and the show took a notable nosedive in a quality.
-I already dislike reviewing shows that go downhill at some point or are just very 50/50 because of my format, but even outside of this website and its gimmick, I really couldn’t arse myself to be disappointed by yet another overextended Akiyuki Shinbo anime.
+I already dislike reviewing shows that go downhill at some point or are just very 50/50 because of my format, but even outside of this website and its gimmick, I really couldn’t arse myself to be disappointed by yet another Akiyuki Shinbo anime burdened with overextension.

 There was a time when Shinbo was just another anime director, who worked on cool OVAs like Suddenly Princess and Le Portrait de Petit Cossette, as well as normal anime TV series like Paniponi Dash and the first season of Lyrical Nanoha.
 Then he rolled the magic D20 of Destiny and fate decided he’d become Studio Shaft’s star director, ushering in a new era of arthouse anime.